Eirikalv1/CTF/S2G/Pizza-Order/README.md

 The function `captcha.validate()` returns `None` if no value was passed.
 Since the challange checks `captcha.validate() == False`, the user could send a request with an empty form to bypass it.

 Secondly, we want `if session['user_type'] == 'private':` to be false.
 That means we need to change `session` to something else.
-The user can set the cardholder-field to `user_type`, which will overwrite the previous value, and spit out the flag.
+The user can set the cardholder-field to `user_type`, which will overwrite the previous value, and the website will spit out the flag.
 ```python
 session[request.form.get('cardholder')] = {'card-number':request.form.get('cardNumber'),'expiration-date':request.form.get('expirationDate'), 'cvv':request.form.get('cvv')}
 ```